20centcroak/github-cheatsheet/cheatsheet.md

 The branch is created and *HEAD* points on *featureX* branch label.

 ### Delete branches
 A branch can be deleted only if head is not pointing on it currently.
-If some works are
     git branch -d featureX
 >Deleted branch featureX (was 774c2a6).

+Actually it only deletes the branch label.
+This is fine while there is no modification in this branch that has ot been merged

 ### List branches
 list local branches only: